vickicres/vickicres/README.md

 I graduated from two different universities, from two different countries, on two different continents, all in an effort to further improve myself and over come my skills as an individual.
 <br>
 <br>
-I'm always eager to learn new skills, challenge myself with new tesks and implementing new things every day!
+I'm always eager to learn new skills, challenge myself with new tasks and implementing new things every day!
 <br>

 ### My Coding Skills:<br>